Pilou97/rock-n-rollup/doc/src/plugins/index.md

 ## How to develop a plugin?

-Let's say you want to implement your custom plugin, you can implement your plugin in 3 steps:
+Let's say you want to implement your custom plugin, you can implement it in 3 steps:

 1. Define a trait

 This trait can define any function.
-Let's implement the identity plugin: it returns the given parameter.
+Let's implement the `Identity` plugin: it returns the given parameter.

 ```rust
 trait Identity {